Sports Stars Who Ruined Their Careers In A Matter Of Seconds

 Nebraska's star running back, Lawrence Phillips, pleaded not guilty in 1995 to assaulting another student during an altercation at a blocked intersection, but the tragic consequences of college and NFL teams choosing talent over horrific off-field issues were just beginning.

 Ignoring all the red flags, the St. Louis Ram selected Phillips with the 6th overall pick in the 1996 NFL Draft.
-He was released two years later after "exhibiting troubling behavior off the field."
+He was released two years later after for his off-field behavior.
 Phillips then signed with the Miami Dolphins, where he played two games before being cut after pleading no contest to misdemeanor battery.
 After a year off, he signed with the San Francisco 49ers, where his pass blocking was so terrible it played a role in ending Hall of Fame quarterback Steve Young's career.

 "I'm looking forward to a 15-year career, a couple of trips to the Super Bowl and a parade through downtown San Diego," Ryan Leaf said the day he was selected 2nd overall behind Peyton Manning by the San Diego Chargers in the 1998 NFL Draft.
 While one is now a five-time NFL MVP and retired legend, the other is considered one of the biggest draft busts of all time.